benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/7-testing-both-workflows/_index.en.md

 5. The *WaitingCompletion* event is emitted to the Serverlesspresso event bus.
 The event is routed to the *WaitingCompletion* Lambda function, which updates the [serverlesspresso-order-table](https://console.aws.amazon.com/dynamodbv2/home?#item-explorer?initialTagKey=&maximize=true&table=serverlesspresso-order-table) with the newly generated *orderNumber* and `TaskToken`.

-6. To veryify this, go to the [serverlesspresso-order-table](https://console.aws.amazon.com/dynamodbv2/home?#item-explorer?initialTagKey=&maximize=true&table=serverlesspresso-order-table).
+6. To verify this, go to the [serverlesspresso-order-table](https://console.aws.amazon.com/dynamodbv2/home?#item-explorer?initialTagKey=&maximize=true&table=serverlesspresso-order-table).
 You can see a new column *orderNumber*, containing the human-readable order number.

 7. In the OrderProcessor tab, the workflow has paused at this step until the barista notifies the application that the order has been completed.